HUGE 2019 Anniversary show – photo by Sally Foster

-HUGE Improv Theater is an artist-led company dedicated to supporting the Twin Cities improv community through performance and education.
+HUGE Improv Theater is an artist-led company dedicated to supporting the Twin Cities’ diverse and thriving improv community through performance and education.

 HISTORY AND BACKGROUND

 HUGE was founded by improvisers Jill Bernard, Joe Bozic, Mike Fotis, Nels Lennes, and Butch Roy in 2005, and moved into its first long-term home at 3037 Lyndale Avenue in 2011.
 It is the only theater in the Twin Cities dedicated exclusively to teaching and performing long-form improvisation, and is one of only a few such theaters in the United States and the world.